boazbk/crypto/lec_02_computational-security.md

 output $1$ it outputs zero).
 This notation will be useful for us sometimes.

-We can use computational indistinguishability to phrase the definition of computational security more succinctly:
+We can use computational indistinguishability to phrase the definition of Computational secrecy more succinctly:

 > # {.theorem title="Computational Indistinguishability phrasing of security" #compindsecthm}
 Let $(E,D)$ be a valid
 encryption scheme.
-Then $(E,D)$ is computationally secure if and only if for every two messages $m_0,m_1 \in \{0,1\}^\ell$,
+Then $(E,D)$ is computationally secret if and only if for every two messages $m_0,m_1 \in \{0,1\}^\ell$,
 $$ \{ E_k(m_0) \}  \approx \{ E_k(m_1) \}  $$
 where each of these two distributions is obtained by sampling a random
 $k{\leftarrow_{\tiny R}}{\{0,1\}}^n$.

-Working out the proof is an excellent way to make sure you understand both the definition of computational security and computational indistinguishability, and hence we leave it as an exercise.
+Working out the proof is an excellent way to make sure you understand both the definition of Computational secrecy and computational indistinguishability, and hence we leave it as an exercise.

 One intuition for computational indistinguishability is that it is related to some notion of *distance*.